ravinderbhattoo/ravinderbhattoo.github.io.old/_pages/publications.md

 - Our paper on 21 challenges in AI and ML in glass technology featured in American Ceramic Society's  CTT.
 Read the article [here](https://ceramics.org/ceramic-tech-today/glass-1/glass-discovery-and-design-21-challenges-in-artificial-intelligence-and-machine-learning-for-glass-science).
 A reprint of the article can be found in Glass machinery plants and accessories magazine [here](https://www.glassonline.com/pdf/magazine/GM/2021/GM_2021_3.pdf#page=74).

 - Our paper on glassy h-BN selected as the cover page in Advanced Theory and Simulations.
-Read the paper here: [link](https://onlinelibrary.wiley.com/doi/full/10.1002/adts.201900174) !!!
+Read the paper [here](https://onlinelibrary.wiley.com/doi/full/10.1002/adts.201900174) !!!

 {% include base_path %}